❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 Why do some people say you need a lawyer for a prenup?

-You may be confused right about now.
-You may have heard from a friend, a blog article, or an attorney that you do need a lawyer to get a prenup.
-And this might be true in some instances, such as the California exception.
-However, in most states and situations, a lawyer is not required.
-Why some people say you need an attorney for a prenup is because if your spouse ever challenges the validity of your prenup in a divorce, many courts will look at whether or not you had an attorney as one factor in determining if your prenup is valid.
-However, this doesn’t mean you need one, it simply means it will be something a court considers when taking a holistic look at the circumstances of your prenup to determine if it should be enforced.
+Some people say you need an attorney for a prenup because if your spouse ever challenges the validity of your prenup in a divorce, many courts will look at whether or not you had an attorney as one factor in determining if your prenup is valid.
+However, this doesn’t mean you legally need one; it simply means it will be something a court considers when taking a holistic look at the circumstances of your prenup to determine if it should be enforced.
 Keep in mind, challenging a prenup isn’t super popular because it is quite difficult– it’s time-consuming and expensive.

 Furthermore, you may have heard from an attorney that you need a lawyer for a prenup because it’s difficult to create an enforceable prenup without legal assistance.
 For example, are you privy to all of the necessary formalities that go into a valid agreement, such as witnesses, notarization, etc.?
 What about the contents of an agreement?
 Some people just say that you “need an attorney” because it’s quite difficult to make a prenup without any legal training.